 The annual leave liability and the skills and experience retention leave liability is expected to be payable within 12 months and is measured at the undiscounted amount expected to be paid.
 In the unusual event where salary and wages, annual leave and skills and experience retention leave liability are payable later than 12 months, the liability will be measured at present value.
-As a result of the actuarial assessment performed by DTF, the salary inflation rate has increased from the 2022 rate (1.5%) to 2.0% for annual leave and skills, experience and retention leave liability.
-As a result, there is an increase in the employee staff benefits liability and employee benefits expenses of \$0.873 million.
+As a result of the actuarial assessment performed by DTF, the salary inflation rate has increased from the 2023 rate (2.0%) to 2.4% for annual leave and skills, experience and retention leave liability.
+As a result, there is an increase in the staff related liability and staff related expenses of \$0.754 million.

-No provision has been made for sick leave, as all sick leave is non-vesting, and the average sick leave taken in future years by Staff is estimated to be less than the annual entitlement for sick leave.
+No provision has been made for sick leave, as all sick leave is non-vesting, and the average sick leave taken in future years by staff is estimated to be less than the annual entitlement for sick leave.

-24.2 Long service leave
+24.2 Long service leave - measurement

-The liability for long service leave is measured as the present value of expected future payments to be made in respect of services provided by staff up to the end of the reporting period using the projected unit credit method.

-AASB 119 Employee Benefits contains the calculation methodology for long service leave liability.
-The actuarial assessment performed by the Department of Treasury and Finance has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+The liability for long service leave is measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
+The expected timing and amount of long service leave payments is determined through whole-of-government actuarial calculations which are based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
 These assumptions are based on employee data over SA Government entities and the health sector across government.

-AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has increased from 2022 (3.75%) to 4.0%.
-This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
-The actuarial assessment performed by DTF increased the salary inflation rate from 2022 (2.5%) to 3.5% for long service leave liability resulting in an increase in the reported long service leave liability.
+The discount rate used in measuring the liability is reflective of the yield on long-term Commonwealth Government bonds.
+The yield on long-term Commonwealth Government bonds has increased from 2023 (4.0%) to 4.25%.
+This increase in the bond yield, results in a decrease in the reported long service leave liability.

-The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$4.959 million, payables (staff on-costs) of \$0.209 million and staff benefits expense of \$5.168 million.
-The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of assumptions - a key assumption being the long-term discount rate.
+The net financial effect of the changes to actuarial assumptions in the current financial year is an increase in the long service leave liability of \$15.108 million, staff on-costs of \$0.661 million and staff related expense of \$15.769 million.
+The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions - including the long-term discount rate.